TotemaT/Scored_/README.md

 ## How to deploy

+### Deploy Web

+The Gitlab pipeline found in [.gitlab-cy.yml](./gitlab-ci.yml) automatically build and deploy the web version on [Gitlab pages](https://scored.gitlab.io)

+### Deploy Android

+Deployment is handled by fastlane, with different lanes :

--   To internal testing : `bundle exec fastlane internal`
+-   Internal testing : `bundle exec fastlane internal`
--   To production : `bundle exec fastlane production`
+-   Production : `bundle exec fastlane production`

 ## How to add an entity